Eczema Food Allergy Link: Creams containing Common Allergen Ingredients can cause Food Intolerance

 - we include Corn as an allergen

-Despite the eczema-food allergy link, the FDA does not require cosmetic manufacturers to label allergens such as soy, peanuts, wheat, dairy, and tree nuts.
+In review, despite the Eczema-Food Allergy Link, the FDA does not require cosmetic manufacturers to label allergens such as soy, peanuts, wheat, dairy, and tree nuts.

 The characteristics of anaphylaxis from common food allergens are: